Franklin Pierce Cover House

-The Franklin Pierce Cover House is a historic house on North Carolina Secondary Road 1388 in the small town of Andrews, North Carolina.
+The Franklin Pierce Cover House is a historic house at 330 Cover Avenue in Andrews, North Carolina.
 The 2 1/2-story brick Queen Anne Victorian was built in 1900, and is a remnant of Andrews' industrial heritage.
 The house was built by Franklin Pierce Cover, owner of a local tannery.
 It exhibits the complex massing typical of Queen Anne houses, with multiple gables, projections, and a massive three-story octagonal tower.
 Documentary photographs suggest the house once had a Queen Anne porch with brackets and an ornamental frieze, but this was replaced by a more Colonial Revival scheme with heavier Tuscan columns.

 The house was listed on the National Register of Historic Places in 1982.